Seabagel/202011-ValorantMuffin/README.md

    - Every command will also give you a link to the github page, at the bottom of each response

 2. 🍰 **-choose**
-   - `"muffin -choose agent"` picks a random Valorant Agent for you to pick
+   - `"muffin -choose agent"` picks a random Valorant Agent for you to play
-   - `"muffin -choose loadout"` picks a Primary, Armor, and Sidearm to buy
+   - `"muffin -choose loadout"` picks a Primary weapon, Armor, and Sidearm to buy

 3. ⏳ Coming soon: Re-roll that doesn't include duplicates